bryant1410/hadoop-tutorials/Sandbox/T14_Analyzing_Machine_and_Sensor_Data.md

     ![](./images/tutorial-14/15_hive_hvac_building_query.png?raw=true)

--   After you've successfully executed the query, use the database explorer to The `hvac_temperatures` table is displayed on the Query Results page.
+-   After you've successfully executed the query, use the database explorer to load a sample of the data from the new `hvac_building` table.

     ![](./images/tutorial-14/16_hive_examine_hvac_building.png?raw=true)

-Now that we've constructued the data into a useful format, we can use many different reporting tools to analyze the results.
+Now that we've constructued the data into a useful format, we can use different reporting tools to analyze the results.

 * * * * *